 - Studies show that CBD is effective in reducing the number of seizures, particularly among children.
 In fact, Epidiolex is the first FDA-approved cannabidiol drug to treat Dravet and LGS, rare forms of epilepsy.

-- It is also known to treat a variety of skin conditions, which is one of the reasons it is widely used in cosmetic products.
+- It is also known to treat various skin conditions, which is one of the reasons it is widely used in cosmetic products.

-- CBD is also effective in treating mood disorders, such as depression and PTSD.
-In determining the cannabinoids effects on those with bipolar disorder, CBD was found to have a positive impact in reducing psychosis and other symptoms of the disease.
+- CBD is effective in treating mood disorders, such as depression and PTSD.
+In determining the cannabinoids effects on those with bipolar disorder, CBD was found to positively reduce psychosis and other symptoms of the disease.

-- Cannabidiol is also proven to be much more effective than traditional depression medication, as it does not have harsh side effects.
-Not only does it replace opioids use, it can also be used to help reduce opioid addictions.
+- In addition to that, cannabidiol can be much more effective than traditional depression medication because it does not have harsh side effects.
+Not only does it replace opioid use, but it can also be used to help reduce opioid addictions.

 THC and CBD

-Google “what are cannabinoids” and most of the hits you get are about THC and CBD, the superstars of cannabinoids.
+If you google “what are cannabinoids,” most of the hits you’ll get will be about THC and CBD, the superstars of cannabinoids.

-Both THC and CBD bind to the CB2 receptor, but only THC is able to directly bind to CB1.
+Both THC and CBD bind to the CB2 receptor, but only THC can directly bind to CB1.
 CBD influences the receptor’s ability to interact with other cannabinoids, meaning that it has a more extensive effect on the cannabinoid system.